-- Self certified as halal
+- Self-certified as halal

 - Muslim friendly restaurants with halal menu

-that ensure Muslim visitors and locals’ piece of mind.
+It is to ensure Muslim visitors and locals’ piece of mind.
 Some of the restaurants are located in rural areas to ensure accessibility of halal food.

 Otherwise, many travelers and working immigrants opt for seafood and vegetable based dishes when dining out.
 It’s always advised to research which dishes are Muslim-friendly and write down their Korean names in the local script; alternatively, print this handy lists of halal Korean dishes that includes snacks, mains and desserts, pictures, and names in English and Korean – in both Hangul and Latin transcription.

 The language barrier can (and most likely will) be an issue when visiting South Korea so it’s a good idea to have some helpful phrases at hand when looking for Muslim-friendly facilities and ordering your halal Korean food.